tungstenfabric/website/README.md

 get help and help others.
 The mailing list works best for long-running discussions; Slack is great for ad-hoc conversations.

+* Before you push anything, you'll need to sign a Contributor License Agreement or CLA: either Individual CLA (ICLA) if you are an independent contributor, or Corporate CLA (CCLA).
+We suggest you sign a CCLA if you are employed at a company which pays you for your Tungsten Fabric-related work.
+CCLA also simplifies things if your teammates plan to contribute as well.
+Both ICLA and CCLA are legal documents.
+Please read them carefully.
+It's usually smart to run the document past your company's legal department before signing and submitting it, if only to verify that your contribution will be within your company's policy.
+You can find all ICLA/CCLA documents in the [Tungsten Fabric Community Drive].

 * Create a [Launchpad account], if you don't have one yet.
 Tungsten Fabric uses Launchpad as a tracker and planning vehicle.